 Manufacturers and importers of sling carriers must certify in a Children's Product Certificate that their sling carriers comply with the standard (Effective July 6, 2020) and any additional CPSIA requirements after the sling carriers have been tested for compliance at a CPSC-accepted, third party laboratory.
 These requirements are discussed below and also at: www.cpsc.gov/BusinessEducation.

 What is a sling carrier?

-A sling carrier is a product of fabric or sewn fabric construction, which is designed to contain a child (with a child being defined as between full-term birth and 35 lbs.
-(15.9 kg)), in an upright or reclined position while being supported by the caregiver’s torso.
+A sling carrier is a product of fabric or sewn fabric construction, which is designed to contain up to two occupant children (with a child being defined as between full-term birth and 35 lbs.
+(15.9 kg), though manufacturers may provide a higher weight limit), in an upright or reclined position while being supported by the caregiver’s torso.

 What is the purpose of the sling carrier standard?

 The standard seeks to minimize the risk of deaths and injuries associated with the use of sling carriers, including those related to caregiver falls, infant falls from carriers, structural and design problems of carriers, and deficiency of consumer education regarding product use.

 Where can I find the standard for sling carriers?

 The standard will be published in the Code of Federal Regulations at 16 CFR Part 1228.
 The standard, published at 85 FR 21766 (Apr.
 20, 2020) incorporates by reference ASTM F2907-19, with the addition of Subsection 5.7.3, requiring: “[w]arning labels that are attached to the fabric with seams shall remain in contact with the fabric around the entire perimeter of the label, when the sling is in all manufacturer-recommended use positions.”
 ASTM F2907-19, the Standard Consumer Safety Specification for Sling Carriers, can be purchased from ASTM International.

 What are the requirements for sling carriers?